Mistake #3: Not Being Aware of Costs

 Culinary school can be quite expensive – but it doesn’t have to cost more than any other traditional education.
 For example, while training through a premier private culinary institution might give a little more polish to your resume, you may find that once you enter the workforce, you are competing against local community college graduates for $10/hour line cook positions.

 A hospitality management degree from a four-year public university might offer a higher level of entry into the working community than a private degree, and it rarely costs more than a standard four-year degree in any other subject.
-That’s because when it comes to many types of culinary work, employers care less about prestige and more about skills and experience.
+That’s because employers care less about prestige and more about skills and experience when it comes to many types of culinary work.

-In order to get the most out of your culinary training, you need to make sure you have realistic expectations.
+To get the most out of your culinary training, you need to make sure you have realistic expectations.
 Oftentimes, this means looking beyond school promises to look at the larger food industry in your community.
-After all, many culinary schools offer job placement services or boast of a high rate of post-graduation employment, but they rarely tell you exactly where these graduates are working or how much they are making.
+After all, many culinary schools offer job placement services or boast a high post-graduation employment rate.
+Still, they rarely tell you exactly where these graduates work or how much they make.

 How is a degree/certification from the school received?
 Are employers more eager to hire graduates from the school, or does it make no discernible difference?